ocpi/ocpi/mod_locations.md

 ### 4.8 Image *class*

-This class references images related to a EVSE in terms of a file name or uri.
+This class references images related to a EVSE in terms of a file name or url.
 According to the roaming connection between one EVSE Operator and one or more Navigation Service Providers the hosting or file exchange of image payload data has to be defined.
 The exchange of this content data is out of scope of OCHP.
 However, the recommended setup is a public available web server hosted and updated by the EVSE Operator.
-Per charge point a unlimited number of images of each type is allowed.
+Per charge point an unlimited number of images of each type is allowed.
 Recommended are at least two images where one is a network or provider logo and the second is a station photo.
 If two images of the same type are defined they should be displayed additionally, not optionally.

 Photo Dimensions:
-The recommended dimensions for all photos are minimum 800 pixels wide and 600 pixels height.
-Thumbnail representations for photos should always have the same orientation than the original with a size of 200 to 200 pixels.
+The recommended dimensions for all photos is a minimum of 800 pixels wide and 600 pixels height.
+Thumbnail representations for photos should always have the same orientation as the original with a size of 200 to 200 pixels.

 Logo Dimensions:
 The recommended dimensions for logos are exactly 512 pixels wide and 512 pixels height.
-Thumbnail representations for logos should be exactly 128 pixels in with and height.
-If not squared, thumbnails should have the same orientation than the original.
+Thumbnail representations for logos should be exactly 128 pixels in width and height.
+If not squared, thumbnails should have the same orientation as the original.

 <div><!-- ---------------------------------------------------------------------------- --></div>
 | Field Name | Field Type                               | Card. | Description                           |